johnpapa/angular-styleguide/README.md

     *Why?*: Both Jasmine and Mocha are widely used in the Angular community.
 Both are stable, well maintained, and provide robust testing features.

     Note: When using Mocha, also consider choosing an assert library such as [Chai](http://chaijs.com).
+I prefer Mocha.

 ### Test Runner
 ###### [Style [Y192](#style-y192)]